 What if that didn’t happen at all?
 What would happen then?

-Now turn that upside-down (not literally).
+Now turn that idea upside-down.

 What if this other thing happened instead?
 How would the story unfold then?

 In her poignant novel, Rescued, Donna Fawcett (Dawson) writes about two women;